When you think about your home, the last thing that probably enters your mind is, “Is my house making me sick?”

 12. Not Airing Out Your Bathroom

-Bathrooms produce and retains a lot of moisture for obvious reasons.
+Bathrooms produce and retain a lot of moisture for obvious reasons.

 This can cause all sorts of mold and mildew growth if you don’t take proper precautions.
 What’s worse is that these mold spores can travel to other areas of your home, making your whole place less healthy.